proteus-finance/token/README.md

 ## IDO

 - IDO function **_have 4_** percent of token supply.
-- IDO function will take two parameter one is amount thats will be in **_Uint128_** and address thats will be in String.
+- IDO function will take one parameter  recipient  address thats will be in String.
 - IDO function will work from 6 to 8 momth .

 ## Staking Fund